 - Final Assessment

-GFC provides short, well-structured courses on popular topics in social media and how to better use technology.
-These courses are a bit rudimentary but are great if you’re an absolute beginner and you need to get up to speed on the basics of setting up a profile, finding people and sharing content using popular social networks then it’s a good place to get started.
+Generally, these courses are a bit rudimentary but if you’re an absolute beginner and you need to get up to speed on the basics of setting up a profile, finding people and sharing content using popular social networks then it’s a good place to get started.

 - Twitter 101